Which Meeting Tools Actually Integrate with Notion? 10 to Know in 2026 (Calendar, AI Notes, Recording)

 Notion meeting integrationsNotion meeting toolsNotion AI Meeting NotesNotion CalendarNotion automation

-You spend the whole meeting frantically scribbling notes instead of actually listening, then piece them back together afterwards, and finally paste everything into Notion late at night.
+You spend the whole meeting frantically scribbling notes instead of actually listening, then piece them back together afterward, and finally paste everything into Notion at 11pm.
 Sound familiar?

-If you're building your workflow around Notion, you only need to add one or two tools to reach a state where your meeting notes land in Notion the moment a call ends.
-The trick is to stop trying to "install everything" and instead pick tools by where they sit in your meeting workflow.
+Here's the thing — if your workflow already lives in Notion, you only need one or two of the tools below to get to a place where meeting notes show up in Notion the moment a call wraps.
+The trick isn't installing everything.
+It's picking by where each tool sits in the meeting workflow.

-The work around a meeting falls into roughly five areas:
+The work around any meeting falls into roughly five areas:

 AreaWhat it doesExample tools